AgneskaD/world-clock/README.md

 ## 🧠 Inspiration & Learning

-This project was built during the **SheCodes workshop**, led by [Matthieu Delac](https://www.linkedin.com/in/mattdelac/), who breaks down coding into easy-to-follow, beg
+This project was built during the **SheCodes workshop**, led by [Matthieu Delac](https://www.linkedin.com/in/mattdelac/), who breaks down coding into easy-to-follow bits.